Reading Time: 4 minutes

 Hospice Facility Care includes:

 - General Inpatient Care – General Inpatient Care is for the management of a symptom that can not be managed at home.
 It’s possible that a patient admitted for under General Inpatient Care, could be released from General Inpatient care once the symptom resolves itself or, can be managed at home.
 General Inpatient Care is much like hospital care.
+General Inpatient Care is also for when someone is actively dying.

 - Respite Care – Respite Care, limited to five nights maximum, gives the caregiver a break.
 The patient would be under Hospice care for this time and returned home once the five nights is up.
 As an example, some families use Respite Care if another family member got the Flu and wanted to reduce the chance the patient might contract it.